pmd/pmd/docs/pages/pmd/devdocs/pmd_devdocs_metrics_index.md

 ### Description

-Counts statements of a class or operation.
+Number of statements in a class or operation.
 That's roughly equivalent to counting the number of semicolons and opening braces in the program.
 Comments and blank lines are ignored, and so are split statements (e.g. `int\n a;` counts a single statement).